hankache/rakuguide/README.md

 ### Translations
 If you wish to translate this document, always use the English version as your starting point.
 If you are starting a new translation create a new file.
-For example, the French translation will be in fr.perl6intro.adoc, the Deutsch translation in de.perl6intro.adoc
+For example, the French translation will be in fr.rakuguide.adoc, the Deutsch translation in de.rakuguide.adoc
 If you want to modify a translated version, consider modifying the English version first.
 It is important that all translations be kept in sync.

 ### Contributing